russellf9/f9-webrtc/README.md

 ## Motivation

-I want to create a testbed for various WebRTC functionality on a more _vanilla_ environment before i progress to investigating further the use of WebRTC with Cordova and (ionic).
+I want to create a testbed for various WebRTC functionality on a more _vanilla_ environment before I progress to investigating further the use of WebRTC with Cordova and (ionic).

+## Requirements

+I've a related Trello board at: [f9-webrtc](https://trello.com/b/Gbe5U7pc/f9-webrtc).

+Requirements include:

+- Setup sip server
+- Use jssip